smithla/GetCleanData-CourseProject/README.md

   - ./test/X_test.txt
   - ./train/X_train.txt

- Part 2 - Combine the Y train and Y test columns to the test and train data
+ Part 2 - Combine the Y train and Y test columns to the test and train data.
+          Y test and Y train are the activity numbers (1-6) that correspond to the activities.
+          This step binds the activity number to it's corresponding test

+ Part 3 -

 #### The Readme from the original dataset is below